litmuschaos/litmus/litmus-portal/platforms/okteto/README.md

 This directory contains setup guide to start developing Litmus Portal on Okteto cloud.

+## (Optional): LitmusChaos Installation steps using Helm for chaos engineering an application under development.

+- Click the `Deploy` button on Okteto UI

+- select the helm chart of LitmusChaos for installation

+- Update the values on the editor as follows:

+  > `portalScope: cluster` to `portalScope: namespace`

+  > `CONTAINER_RUNTIME_EXECUTOR: "k8sapi"` to `CONTAINER_RUNTIME_EXECUTOR: "pns"`

+- Finally click on `Deploy`

+- (Optional): For connecting to an external agent using the portal, annotate the server service and edit the environment variable for server's deployment as follows then restart the the server before using `litmusctl` to connect the agent.

+  > kubectl annotate svc --overwrite litmusportal-server-service 'dev.okteto.com/auto-ingress=true'

+  > Edit the deployment using `kubectl edit deploy litmusportal-server`

+  > Update the `env` `PORTAL_ENDPOINT`'s value to `https://litmusportal-server-service-<okteto-namespace>.cloud.okteto.net` for`spec.container[0]`i.e the`graphql-server` and restart.

+  > Use the `litmusctl` for external egent connection.

 ## Prerequisites

 - Install `kubectl` for `kubernetes` from [here](https://kubernetes.io/docs/tasks/tools/install-kubectl)